De De Pyaar De 2: Plot

 Aditya flirts continuously with Ayesha, and employs various ways to seduce her including taking her to a nightclub.
 He manages to make her fall in love with him and start a relationship with him.
-Ashish realizes that this was Rajji's plan and confronts him.
-He eventually relents and promises to not stop Ayesha from loving Aditya and get in their way.
-He also requests Rajji to give Ayesha the life she deserves, if he is unable to do so.
+Ashish realises that this was Rakesh's plan and confronts him.
+He eventually relents and promises to not stop Ayesha from courting Aditya or get in their way.
+He also requests Rakesh to give Ayesha the life she deserves, if he is unable to do so.
 Eventually, Ashish walks in on Ayesha and Aditya passionately kissing.
 This saddens him and he prepares to go back to London along with Ronak.
 Ayesha tries to convince him to not leave and eventually yells at him for "not fighting for her".
 However, Ashish is not deterred and leaves.
-Ayesha is saddened by Ashish's leaving, and out of spite for him, she proposes to Aditya for marriage.
-A little while later, she calls Ronak and requests him to tell Ashish to send some gifts in honour of her marriage.
+Saddened by his departure, and out of spite for him, she proposes to Aditya for marriage.
+A little while later, she calls Rounak and requests him to tell Ashish to send back her luggage as she is getting married.
 Eventually, the day of Ayesha and Aditya's wedding arrives.
-During the wedding, Rajji notices that Ayesha was tearing up causing him to get emotional.
-Later, Ayesha's mother sees her crying and enquires what was wrong.
+During the wedding, Rakesh notices that Ayesha was tearing up causing him to get emotional.
+Later, Anju, on a call with Rakesh, sees her crying and enquires what was wrong.

-She had then confronted Aditya over him trying to seduce her.
-He had then confessed to her that Rajji had hired him to seduce her and he had no true feelings for her.
-She and Aditya had both pretended to love each other and she had never lost her feelings for Ashish.
-She had also convinced her mother to help her persuade Rajji to let her marry Ashish-her emotional conversation with Ayesha over her feelings towards Ashish and Aditya that Rajji had overheard on the phone had actually been pre-planned by both of them.
+It is revealed in a flashback that Ayesha had then confronted Aditya over him trying to seduce her.
+He had then confessed to her that Rakesh had hired him to seduce her and he had no true feelings for her.
+She and Aditya had both pretended to be in love and she had never moved on from Ashish.
+She had also convinced Anju to help her persuade Rakesh to let her marry Ashish — her emotional conversation with Ayesha over her feelings towards Ashish and Aditya that Rakesh had overheard on the phone had actually been pre-planned by both of them.

-Rajji realizes that Ashish had already come to stop Ayesha's marriage and they both rush to the marriage.
+Rakesh plans to go to London to get Ashish, but on reaching the airport receives a call from Ronak that Ashish is leaving for India to stop Ayesha's wedding and they both rush to the venue.
 Both of them repeatedly try to convince Ayesha to stop the marriage and marry Ashish instead.
 Eventually, she agrees and reveals the truth to Ashish about having faked her relationship with Aditya.
-She kisses him and the film concludes with Ashish informing Manju of his impending marriage.
+She kisses him and the film concludes with Ashish informing Manju of his impending nuptials.